raisaaajose/shivaay-chatbot/README.md

 ---

-*Enjoy exploring Uttarakhand with Deep-Shiva!*
+*Enjoy exploring Uttarakhand with Shivaay!*
 For any questions, open an issue or contact the maintainer.